Johnny Herbert dropped as F1 steward after penalising Verstappen then blasting his 'horrible mindset'

 F1

-Herbert is a regular member of the rotating four-person stewards’ panel that rules on driving infractions during F1 races, putting him at the very centre of the drama in Mexico when Verstappen forced Norris off track as the McLaren driver attempted to overtake on the outside.
+Herbert was a regular member of the rotating four-person stewards’ panel that rules on driving infractions during F1 races, putting him at the very centre of the drama in Mexico when Verstappen forced Norris off track as the McLaren driver attempted to overtake on the outside.

 That left Norris ahead of the Red Bull driver who then lunged down the inside at speed, running off track and forcing Norris off with him.
 Two 10sec penalties — one for for each move — were issued by the stewards, which were served by Verstappen at his first pitstop.

-“It’s the guidelines we followed, the teams agreed with our decisions,” said Herbert, who also dismissed accusations of ‘British bias’.
+“It’s the guidelines we followed, the teams agreed with our decisions,” said Herbert, who dismissed accusations of ‘British bias’.
 “The right decision was made, the 20-second penalty for Verstappen was not harsh.
 Verstappen’s driving style was harsh, especially when he’s taking a fellow driver off the track.
 It’s an absolute no-no from me, current drivers, former drivers and stewards.

 “The whole intention of Verstappen [in Mexico] was to try to let Ferrari get the one-two finish”